trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 The HTTP protocol includes a set of methods that indicate which action to be done for a resource.
 The most common methods are `GET` and `POST`.
 But there are a few others, too:

-- `GET` - use this method to request data from a specified resource where data is not modified it in any way. `GET` requests do not change the state of resource
+- `GET` - is used to retreive data from a server at the specified resource

-- `POST` - use this method to send data to a server to create a resource. `POST` requests change the state of resource
+- `POST` - is used to create or append a resource to an existing collection

-- `PUT` - use this method to update the existing resource on a server by using the content in the body of the request. `PUT` requests change the state of resource
+- `PUT` - is used to create or update (replace) the existing resource

-- `HEAD` - use this method the same way you use `GET`, but with the distinction that the return of a `HEAD` method should not contain body in the response.
-But the return will contain same headers as if `GET` was used.
-You use the `HEAD` method to check whether the resource is present prior of making a `GET` request
+- `HEAD` - is almost identical to `GET`, except without the response body

-- `TRACE` - use this method for diagnostic purposes.
+- `TRACE` - is used for diagnostic purposes.
 The response will contain in its body the exact content of the request message

-- `OPTIONS` - use this method to describe the communication options (HTTP methods) that are available for the target resource
+- `OPTIONS` - is used to describe the communication options (HTTP methods) that are available for the target resource

-- `PATCH` - use this method to apply partial modifications to a resource
+- `PATCH` - is used to apply partial modifications to a resource

-- `DELETE` - use this method to delete the specified resource
+- `DELETE` - is used to delete the specified resource

 #### Request